eripe14/eripe14/README.md

 <details>
   <summary>About me</summary>
-  - 🤝 I am a member of the EternalCode organization, which focuses on developing open-source projects.
-[Google](https://www.google.com)
+  - 🤝 I am a member of the EternalCode organization, which focuses on developing open-source projects. <a href = "https://github.com/">GitHub</a>

   - 🔭 I’m currently learning **Java**